The Great Wall in China, one of 7 Wonders of the World

 Great Wall standing out under bright sunlight in summer

-Crowdness: Summer is peak tourist season due to the large number of domestic tourists during school vacations.
-Since many hotels raise their rates during this season, it is a good idea to book tours and hotels in advance, or visit Mutianyu section which is also well repaired but with much fewer visitors instead of Badaling .
+Crowdedness: Summer is peak tourist season due to a large number of domestic tourists during school vacations.
+Since many hotels raise their rates during this season, it is a good idea to book tours and hotels in advance or visit Mutianyu section which is also well repaired but with much fewer visitors instead of Badaling.

 The Great Wall is often covered by white snow in winter

-Crowdness: Winter is the least crowded season due to cold weather.
-But do avoid Chinese New Year festival (lasts about 15 days), during which many businesses close and public transportation is very crowded.
+Crowdedness: Winter is the least crowded season due to cold weather.
+But do avoid the Chinese New Year festival (lasts about 15 days), during which many businesses close and public transportation is very crowded.

 China’s Great wall offers timeless charm to travelers worldwide.
 All sections are opened in the year and you can visit it any time you want in theory.
 But in order to avoid the summer heat and winter coldness, spring and autumn are the best seasons for most travelers, with both mild weather and beautiful scenery.

-1. Afternoon is warmest and best in winter, but is hottest and worst time in summer.
+1. The afternoon is warmest and best in winter but it is the hottest and worst time in summer.
 All day is comfortable in spring and fall.

 2. Always remember to check the forecasts to avoid rain and snow which can make the surface of the Great Wall slippery, and also potential smog (occurs more during autumn and winter) that can make the surroundings look hazy.

-If you are planning to visit Beijing or other places in China, welcome to consult our professional team at email@example.com for more information and expert advices.
-Let us tailor make a trip of lifetime for you according to your exact preferences!
+If you are planning to visit Beijing or other places in China, welcome to consult our professional team at for more information and expert advice.
+Let us tailor make a trip of a lifetime for you according to your exact preferences!